CheahHaoYi/esp-idf/examples/bluetooth/esp_ble_mesh/ble_mesh_ota/ota_client/README.md

 ESP BLE Mesh OTA Client Example
 ==================================

-This example demonstrates how to create a vendor client model in Provisioner, and the [ota server example](../ota_server) demonstrates how to create a vendor server model in an unprovisioned device.
+This example demonstrates how to do Over The Air (OTA) update with BLE Mesh, and the [ota server example](../ota_server) demonstrates how a board running BLE Mesh can be updated.

 ### 1. Procedures